Azumaya loci of skein algebras: Categories of representations of the unrolled quantum groups

-obtained by considering a standard planar projection of $G$ with normal double crossings, coloring an oriented edge $e$ by $V_{k c(e)}$ (note the factor $k$ here), inserting the evaluations and coevaluations $\cup_{\alpha}$ and $\cap_{\alpha}$ and considering the renormalized invariant of the obtained $\mathcal{C}$-colored ribbon graph.
-The strict admissibility condition ensures that for three adjacent edges oriented towards a common vertex, the associated highest weight modules $V_{\alpha}$, $V_{\beta}$, $V_{\gamma}$ are such that $\alpha+\beta+\gamma\in H_N$.
+obtained by considering a standard planar projection of $G$ with normal double crossings, coloring an oriented edge $e$ by $V_{c(e)}$, inserting the evaluations and coevaluations $\cup_{\alpha}$ and $\cap_{\alpha}$ and considering the renormalized invariant of the obtained $\mathcal{C}$-colored ribbon graph.
+The strict admissibility condition ensures that for three adjacent edges oriented towards a common vertex and cyclically ordered by the ribbon graph, the associated highest weight modules $V_{\alpha}$, $V_{\beta}$, $V_{\gamma}$ are such that $(\alpha, \beta, -\gamma)$ is admissible.